-The Procurement Services team supports schools and units in the acquisition of high-quality products and services.
-Specifically, the Purchasing and Contracts team:
+The Procurement Services Purchasing and Contracts team supports schools and units in the acquisition of high-quality products and services, which includes:

-- Works with university staff to ensure the effective management and delivery of quality procurement services.
+- Working with university staff to ensure the effective management and delivery of quality procurement services.

-- Designs, implements and trains university staff on effective procurement processes.
+- Designing, implementing, and training university staff on effective procurement processes.

-- Maintains suitable sources of supply by facilitating supplier outreach for department requirements and ensuring equal opportunity in university business contracting.
+- Maintaining suitable sources of supply by facilitating supplier outreach for department requirements and ensuring equal opportunity in university business contracting.

 - Assisting in the development of procurement specifications

 - Conducting negotiations for legal terms & conditions to align with university policy, and where requested, price, scope, key service levels, and other business terms.

 - Establishing annual price agreements and contracts in accordance with sound procurement practices, including participation in specialty contracts and consortium agreements.